Melchizedek6809/cocz.net/content/2024-09-15-future-projects.md

 4. Make it Open-Source (probably AGPLv3)
 5. Actually tell people about it!

 Especially that last part will be quite the challenge for me, but in the end people will either like it or just ignore or forget about it.

+## First Project: Skill Exchange App

 So, for a first project I'm working on social app, matching people that want to learn something with people that are willing to teach that.
 Nothing fancy, might already exist, but seems simple enough for a first project.

-Regarding the tech stack I'll try out Astro/React/Tailwind/Material Tailwind/Supabase, I'm especially interested in Supabase, since if it works out it could simplify things greatly and Material Tailwind looks like a nice component library so that I spend my time actually building the app, instead of designing another button component.
+Regarding the tech stack I'll try out Astro/React/Tailwind/Material Tailwind/Supabase.
+I'm especially interested in Supabase, since if it works out it could simplify things greatly and Material Tailwind looks like a nice component library so that I spend my time actually building the app, instead of designing another button component.

+## Wrapping Up

 Well, that was quite the brain-dump, hope you enjoyed reading it.
 It's currently 2:38AM here in Busan and I gotta wake up somewhat early tomorrow since I'm getting